ZIP Extractor Help

 This page covers common issues with ZIP Extractor.
 If you don't see what you need, check the FAQ or contact support.

-ZIP Extractor was unable to read the contents of your archive.
-The file may be corrupted, truncated, or in a format variant that cannot be processed.
+ZIP Extractor couldn't read your archive.
+The file may be corrupted, truncated, or in a format variant we don't support.

 Common causes

-• Corrupted or damaged archive.
+• Corrupted archive.
 The file's internal structure is broken.
 This can happen if the file was modified, partially overwritten, or stored on failing media.

 • Incomplete download.
 The file may not have finished downloading.
 If the download was interrupted by a network error, browser crash, or timeout, the resulting file will be truncated and unreadable.

 • Unsupported format variant.
-Some archive formats have multiple versions or extensions.
-For example, certain ZIP64 edge cases, self-extracting archives (.exe), split or spanned archives (.z01, .z02), or archives created with non-standard tools may use features that ZIP Extractor does not support.
+Some archive formats have multiple versions or variants.
+For example, certain ZIP64 edge cases, self-extracting archives (.exe), split or spanned archives (.z01, .z02), or archives created with non-standard tools may use features that ZIP Extractor doesn't yet support.

 • Wrong file type.
 The file may not actually be an archive.
-If a file has a .zip, .rar, .7z, or .tar extension but contains different data (for example, a renamed image or document), it cannot be read as an archive.
+If a file has a .zip, .rar, .7z, or .tar extension but contains something else (for example, a renamed image or document), it can't be read as an archive.

 • Encrypted archive header.
 Some RAR and 7z archives encrypt the file listing in addition to the file contents.
-If the archive header is encrypted, ZIP Extractor cannot read the file listing without the password.
+If the header is encrypted, ZIP Extractor can't read the listing without the password.

 What you can do

 • Re-download the file.
-If you received the file from the internet, email, or a shared link, download it again.
-A fresh download often resolves issues caused by incomplete transfers.
+If you got the file from a shared link, email, or another online source, download it again.
+A fresh copy often resolves problems caused by incomplete transfers.

-• Verify the file size.
-Compare it to the size the source reports.
-If it's significantly smaller, the download was likely incomplete.
+• Check the file size.
+If it's smaller than the source lists, the download was likely incomplete.

 • Try opening the file with another tool.
-If a desktop application such as 7-Zip, WinRAR, or The Unarchiver can open the file, it may use a format variant that ZIP Extractor doesn't yet support.
-You can extract the files with that tool instead.
+If a desktop app like 7-Zip, WinRAR, or The Unarchiver can open the file, it may use a format variant ZIP Extractor doesn't yet support.
+Extract the files with that tool instead.

 • Ask the sender to re-create the archive.
-If someone sent you the file, ask them to create a new archive using standard ZIP compression (Deflate method) and send it again.
+Have them create a new archive using standard ZIP compression (the Deflate method) and send it again.

 Technical details